UPPMAX/UPPMAX-documentation/docs/software/nano.md

 The keyboard shortcuts are shown on-screen, where `^` denotes `Ctrl` and `M` the meta key.

+OS specifics:

 - On Windows, `Alt` is the meta key
 - On Mac: in the `Terminal.app`, go to 'Preferences -> Settings -> Keyboard'
   and turn on "Use option as meta key", after which `Alt` is the meta key

+Common tasks:

+- Save a file: `CTRL + O` , then edit the filename and press enter
+- Exit: `CTRL + X`, press "y" or "n" on some questions and/or press Enter to confirm.
+- Help: `CTRL + G`

 More tips can be found at [the `nano` cheat sheet](https://www.nano-editor.org/dist/latest/cheatsheet.html).